 SaaS startups, especially those that sign customers to annual customers, will have customers that want to cancel those un-cancelable contracts and get a refund.
 Even customers that pay monthly on credit cards will sometimes ask for a pro-rated refund for the most recent month.

-But if you burn them … those few nickels you’ll keep aren’t worth it.
+And if you burn them … those few nickels you’ll keep aren’t worth it.
 Most SaaS vendors with happy customers don’t get that many material refund requests.
 You have bigger issues to deal with.

 In SaaS, you constantly have to re-earn your customers’ business anyway.
 No matter what the contract says.

 Interestingly, Expensify recently IPO’d at $200,000,000 in ARR selling all to SMBs.
 Until they got ready to IPO, they always offered refunds on annual contracts.

 That’s probably the right approach.
 Be flexible on refunds until the IPO at least.